imcf/hrm-omero/README.md

 # define the target path for the virtual environment:
 HRM_OMERO_VENV="/opt/venvs/hrm-omero"

-# create a bare, stand-alone Python 3.6 virtual environment
+# create a bare, stand-alone Python 3.6 virtual environment:
 ~/.pyenv/versions/3.6.15/bin/python -m venv --copies $HRM_OMERO_VENV

 # now you can install the connector into this virtual environment - please note that the